Breadcrumbs

 - letters of reference

-- impression at interview.
+- performance at interview

 Given the large number of applicants each year, we are not able to offer an interview to all candidates.
 We offer personal interviews to candidates based on the criteria listed above and they are mandatory for admission to the program.